navigation

 Casualties were heavy.
 Units were reduced in strength, and control was difficult to maintain once attacks began.

-It was during this fighting that Herbert was killed.
+It was during this fighting that Herbert was presumed killed in action.

 Timeline